Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 Students pursuing degrees in the Driehaus College of Business are to follow the Honors Program Requirements listed below:

-Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for alternative Language & Systems courses.
+Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for an alternative 3-course option for fulfilling the language requirement.

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.

+Business majors in the Honors Program are allotted one Honors Approved Elective.
 This course, selected in consultation with an Honors advisor to achieve specific academic or professional goals, will allow students to explore an area of study at the 200-300 level outside of the major.
+Students in the Hospitality major may request a waiver from this requirement.